comp-physics/RBC3D/README.md

 This will generate output files in `build/case/D`.
 To keep output files in `examples/case/D`, you can `cd examples/case` and `srun ../../build/case/initcond` and same for tube.

-On other supercomputing clusters, it should be easy to replace the module loads with the modules available on your system.
-If one of these isn't available, you can follow the manual build instructions [available here](https://github.com/comp-physics/RBC3D/blob/master/install/readme.md).
+To run a case with more cells, you should use a supercomputing cluster.
+Instructions on how to build RBC3D on a cluster are [available here](https://github.com/comp-physics/RBC3D/blob/master/install/readme.md).

 ### Papers that use RBC3D